aeon-toolkit/aeon/README.md

 The best place to get started for all `aeon` packages is our [getting started guide](https://www.aeon-toolkit.org/en/stable/getting_started.html).

-Below we provide a quick example of how to use `aeon` for forecasting, classification and clustering.
+Below we provide a quick example of how to use `aeon` for classification and clustering.

 ### Classification